 When I wrote my book 131 Creative Conversations for Parents and Teens, I wrote a series of serious conversation starters.
-During the editing stage, I saw the teenager I was writing to sit back in his chair, cross his arms, and check-out.
-I knew with 100 percent certainty this is exactly what this teen would do.
-My series of questions would feel overwhelming to him.
+During the editing stage, I imagined this teenager sitting back in his chair, crossing his arms, and mentally checking out.
+I knew with certainty this is exactly what this teen would do.
+My series of questions would feel overwhelming.
 So I mixed things up with funny and light-hearted conversation starters too.

 The end result is a much better book.
 Using this strategy allowed me to reach my intended audience and change more lives.
 Instead of creating for everyone, boost your creativity, and increase your effectiveness by focusing your attention on the one person who needs your message the most!